-Check your Pharmacy Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
-If it isn't, or if you need more information or assistance, please contact the Customer Care Center.
+Check your Pharmacy Directory https://central.medica.com/medicare to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
+If it isn't, or if you need more information or assistance, please contact Member Services.
 If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies.

-What if you're a resident in a long-term care (LTC) facility and need a drug that is not on our "Drug List" or is restricted in some way?
+What if you're a resident in a long-term care (LTC) facility and need a drug that is not on our Drug List or is restricted in some way?